DP-SGD with weight clipping: Experiments

 \subsection{Runtime}

 Our experiments didn't show significant deviations from the normal runtime behavior one can expect for neural network training.
-As an illustration, we compared on the Default Credit dataset and on the MNIST dataset the mean epoch runtime of \gradDpSgd{} with \weightDpSgd{}.
-We measure runtime against the logical batch size, limiting the physical batch size to prevent memory errors as recommended by the PyTorch documentation \cite{pytorch}. \cref{fig:runtime} shows how \weightDpSgd{} is slightly inefficient in terms of runtime compared to \gradDpSgd{}, especially on image datasets.
-It may be possible to further improve \weightDpSgd{} runtime as it currently heavily relies on the data sampler provided by Opacus, which processes data per instance, while applying batch processing techniques inspired on PyTorch would be more efficient.
-The staircase shape of the plot seems to be a result of PyTorch and Python memory management strategies.
+As an illustration, we compared on the MNIST dataset and on the CIFAR-10 dataset the median epoch runtime of \gradDpSgd{} with \weightDpSgd{}.
+Both implementations utilize Opacus \cite{opacus} and PyTorch \cite{pytorch}, employing the same set of hyperparameters, such as augmentation multiplicity, to ensure a fair comparison.
+We measure runtime against the logical batch size, limiting the physical batch size to prevent memory errors as recommended by the PyTorch documentation \cite{pytorch}. \cref{fig:runtime} shows how \weightDpSgd{} is more efficient in terms of runtime compared to \gradDpSgd{}, especially for big batch sizes.
+This is mainly due to the fact that \gradDpSgd{} requires to clip the gradient at the sample level, slowering down the process.